prenda-school/prenda-school.github.io/docs/Practices/npm.md

 ### Node and NPM version management

 We encourage using a version manager to switch Node and NPM versions between different projects.
-PrendaWorld uses Meteor which is very specific and controlling about when you can update Node, so consistency is important.
+PrendaWorld is built on the Meteor framework which bundles and uses a set version of Node and NPM.
 The main version control software for NPM is [NVM](https://github.com/nvm-sh/nvm) after installation, `cd` into the directory and then run `nvm use` for more information please see their [documentation](https://github.com/nvm-sh/nvm#usage).

 You can also use [ASDF](https://asdf-vm.com/) which is a version manager for multiple languages, including node.